skatejs/skatejs/README.md

 #### `attribute`

 Whether or not to link the property to an attribute.
-This can be either a `Boolean`, `String` or and `Object` with properties `source` and/or `target`.
+This can be either a `Boolean`, a `String`, or an `Object` with properties `source` and/or `target`.

 - If it's `false`, it's not linked to an attribute.
 This is the default.
 - If it's `true`, the property name is dash-cased and used as the attribute name it should be linked to.
 - If it's a `String`, the value is used as the attribute name it should be linked to.
-- If it's a `Object`
+- If it's a `Object`, it must have properties `source` or `target` or both.
-	- `source` indicates the observed input attribute that sets the property value.
+	- `source` indicates the observed input attribute that sets the property's value.
 	- `target` indicates the output attribute where the property's value will be reflected to.
 	- `source` and `target` can be eighter `Boolean` or `String` and follow the same rules as described above.